Dreaming of A Lake House

+Have you ever dreamed of owning lakefront property?
 As an artist and designer I have been blessed with wonderful friends and clients with drop dead gorgeous cottages, cabins and lake houses.
 Last year I had the privilege of painting murals in a clients second home located on the banks of Canandaigua Lake in Bristol NY.
 A spacious and unreal plot of land that draws you in the mile long road with rolling hills of wine vineyards on both sides.
-I spent two entire weeks painting pretty much every square inch of this summer home and relaxed out on a patio overlooking one of the Finger Lakes most gorgeous lakes at lunchtime.
-As soon as I got there my blood pressure dropped and I realized that I needed a lake house of my own!
+I spent two entire weeks painting every square inch of this summer home.
+During lunchtime I relaxed out on a patio overlooking one of the Finger Lakes most picturesque lakes.
+As soon as I arrived my blood pressure dropped and I realized that I needed a lake house of my own!

 Taking The Dive